llc1123/external-dns-provider-mikrotik/README.md

 >
 > Thus far, we know for sure `7.16` works and `7.12` does not.

-## 🚫 Limitations

-### Multiple `Targets`
+### ✅ Multiple `Targets` Support

-Currently, `DNSEndpoints` with multiple `targets` are **not** supported.
-No error will be thrown, but only one record will be created with the first target from the list.
+**NEW:** As of this version, `DNSEndpoints` with multiple `targets` are **fully supported**!
+Each target will be created as a separate DNS record in MikroTik, and they will be automatically aggregated back into a single endpoint when queried.

-This means that when creating a `DNSEndpoint` like this, only the first of the two targets will be taken into account (i.e. `192.192.192.192`).
+This means that when creating a `DNSEndpoint` like this, **both** targets will be created as separate A records:

 ```yaml
 ---